-Most courses in the Criminal Justice program derive from sociology and political science.
-You will be required to take courses that set the foundation and build upon your theoretical background, research methodology, and practical application of law and justice issues.
+Most courses for the Criminal Justice program derive from sociology and political science.
+Students are required to take courses that set the foundation and build upon their theoretical background, research methodology and practical application of criminal justice issues.

-To fulfill the remaining requirements, you can choose from many different electives that are areas of emphasis such as Sociology of Corrections, Law & Society or Procedural Criminal Law.
+To fulfill the remaining requirements, students can choose from many different electives that focus on areas of emphasis such as Sociology of Corrections, Law & Society, or Procedural Criminal Law.
 Students specifically interested in designing a pre-law course of study should consult with their academic advisor.

 Criminal Justice Major Opportunities

 You will also participate in an internship.
 The internship is a supervised criminal justice related work experience.
 Not only do students experience, first-hand, the possibilities and limitations of engaging in justice-focused fields, but internships often provide networking which could lead to future career opportunities.
 Former students have completed internships at local police departments, the state attorney’s office, juvenile detention centers and law firms.

 Sociology and Criminal Justice Club

 This student-led group provides the forum for students to meet fellow majors, discuss issues relating to Criminal Justice, plan future events and interact with faculty.

 The Criminal Justice program holds an annual paper writing contest.
 Aside from a monetary reward, students benefit from being formally announced at the annual Alpha Kappa Delta international sociology honor society event and are able to include this accolade on their resumes.